 Every business scans the marketplace for the best vendor so they can make an informed purchase.

-Whether you are looking for a reliable product vendor or a service provider, knowing how to write an effective request for quote is critical.
+Whether you’re looking for a reliable product vendor or a service provider, knowing how to write an effective request for quote is important.

 A well-written and comprehensive request for quotation (or RFQ) can help companies get competitive quotes that will help fulfill their business and project needs.

-In this blog, we will explain what an RFQ is, with example templates to help you achieve your procurement goals.
+In this blog, we will dive into the RFQ meaning, with example templates to help you achieve your procurement and business goals.
+We’ll also explore how Wrike’s features can help you manage your vendors.

 A typical RFQ contains: